tplatt37/aws-todo-app/DEMO.md

 2. Create a bucket named: todo-exports-$AWS_ACCOUNT_ID-dev
 3. Try again, you'll get 403 (Access Denied) s3:PutObject

 How do we fix?
-Go write a customer managed policy to give read/write to this specific bucket
+Go write a customer managed policy or inline policy to give read/write to this specific bucket

+*** Make sure you give permissions to the BUCKET CONTENTS *** arn:aws:s3:::todo-exports-123456789012-dev/*